AskSid/Portfolio/README.md

 * Used regression analysis with a random forest regressor and a gradient boosting regressor to determine which would result in a more accurate output
 * Evaluated based on the root mean squared error between the log of the predicted value and log of the observed sales value
 * Accuracy of 98.14% and 98.73% using square eror of random forest and gradient boosting regressor respectively
+* Submitted on kaggle.com competition, placed 2371 out of 4480 submissions on first attempt

 ![](/images/housing_prices.png)
 * Red is actual housing prices, blue is predicted housing prices by model